Ousted judge supports law changes after plea deal outrage

 - Major prostitution bust: Seattle police raid 11 massage parlors, freeing 26 women

-A Department of Law official has said the sentence was consistent with existing laws.
+Following Schneider’s sentencing in September, a Department of Law official said the sentence was consistent with existing laws.

+Corey told senators there was no legitimate reason for him to reject the plea agreement.
+He said that, as a judge, when his personal preferences and the letter of the law diverged, he was obligated to follow the law.

+“And just because I followed the law doesn’t mean I thought this was a good outcome.
+Quite frankly, now that I can speak freely, even before you get to what happened to me, if you’re just talking about what happened to Justin Schneider and what happened particularly to his victim, absolutely this is a horrible result.
+Horrible,” Corey said.
+“Of course, I can’t very well say that on the bench, now can I?”